slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Goals are dreams with deadlines."
 -- Diana Scharf Hunt*

+> *"A man without a vision for his future always return to his past."
+-- Unknown*

 Our present (in)actions will compound into the future we will experience – that’s a great way to think about what lies ahead.
 However, don’t worry, you can’t control much.